tjdraper/tjdraper.com-v7/src/content/blog/2025/01/16/deploy-early-deploy-often.md

 > Timothy Fitz, formerly of IMVU, told a story that brought this lesson home to me.
 The discipline they came to was that as soon as they said to themselves, “That change couldn’t possibly break anything,” they deployed immediately.
 If you weren’t at least a little worried, why would you even say that?
 By making the overhead of deployment vanishingly small, they could create value with every deployment.
 Either the deployment was fine, in which case the engineer regained confidence, or the deployment broke, in which case the engineer learned something about the sensitivities of the system.

 I didn’t realize I was “discovering the sensitivities of the system” at the time, but early on in the first stages of an API transition for a project I was working on, I ran a deployment which took the app down in production.
-I had, of course, tested this new API endpoint extremely thoroughly in my local dev environment, a UAT, and a Staging environment.
+I had, of course, tested this new API endpoint extremely thoroughly in my local dev environment, a UAT environment, and a Staging environment.
 This new API endpoint performed exactly to spec in every test environment.
 And so, I deployed to production.

 It broke spectacularly.

 What I had done was actually deployed 2 things at once, though I didn’t think about it that way at the time.
 I deployed the new API endpoint, AND I deployed the change to the front-end that consumed the new API endpoint.
 The API endpoint was for the main menu of the application, which is an endpoint every page in the app touches.
-So when the endpoint failed after deploy it took the whole thing down.
+So when the endpoint failed after deploy, it took the whole thing down.

 What I learned that day (again) was to deploy things more incrementally.
-From then on, I would deploy new API endpoints separately from the switch over of the React app to consume that endpoint.
-That allows the testing the JSON response of the new endpoint before relying on it.
+From then on, I would deploy new API endpoints first.
+And then after testing that API endpoint, I would run another deployment to switch over the React app to consume that endpoint.
+That allowed testing the JSON response of the new endpoint before relying on it.

-So, while there may be multiple deployments for a given API endpoint, development can actually move faster and not be afraid of breaking things.
+So, while there may be multiple deployments during the process for a given API endpoint, development can actually move faster and not be afraid of breaking things.

 Kent Beck goes on with an analogy of code as inventory.